Duncan's taxonomy

 Duncan's taxonomy is a classification of computer architectures, proposed by Ralph Duncan in 1990.
-Duncan proposed modifications to Flynn's taxonomy to include pipelined vector processes.
+Duncan suggested modifications to Flynn's taxonomy to include pipelined vector processes.

 Taxonomy

 The taxonomy was developed during 1988-1990 and was first published in 1990.
 Its original categories are indicated below.

 Synchronous architectures

 This category includes all the parallel architectures that coordinate concurrent execution in lockstep fashion and do so via mechanisms such as global clocks, central control units or vector unit controllers.
 Further subdivision of this category is made primarily on the basis of the synchronization mechanism.

 Pipelined vector processors

 Pipelined vector processors are characterized by pipelined functional units that accept a sequential stream of array or vector elements, such that different stages in a filled pipeline are processing different elements of the vector at a given time.
 Parallelism is provided both by the pipelining in individual functional units described above, as well as by operating multiple units of this kind in parallel and by chaining the output of one unit into another unit as input.